drewbwarren/ME_495_Final/README.md

 ### Installations

 #### Follow the instructions to install moveit! here: [moveit! for Baxter](http://sdk.rethinkrobotics.com/wiki/MoveIt_Tutorial)
+* For kinetic users, the command is: sudo apt-get install ros-kinetic-moveit

+#### Install a bug fix for Moveit
+* Run: sudo apt-get install python-pyassimp

 #### [trac_ik](https://bitbucket.org/traclabs/trac_ik.git): Library used for the Trac-IK Plugin for moveit
 * Run the command: sudo apt-get install ros-kinetic-trac-ik